ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Disabling Tracking Tags

 In order to effectively prevent unwanted location tracking, users should be able to disable location tracker tags.
 This includes a non-owner user being tracked by a tag's owner, as well as an owner user who believes that an attacker is using their own tag to track them.
 Platforms should provide instructions for disabling tracking tags once they are located.
+Platforms should also consider allowing tracking tags to be disabled remotely.

 Beyond simple deactivation, users should also receive guidance on additional steps they may take, depending on their specific situation: